Shell enters Australia power industry with $419 million bid for ERM Power

 The deal would instantly give Shell a power supplier with almost a quarter share of the commercial and industrial retail market in Australia, second only to Origin Energy in that space.
 It will also get two gas-fired power stations.

-Shell, already one of Australia's biggest gas producers, is looking to use its global scale in oil and gas to build a power business, as the world rapidly shifts towards cleaner energy.
+Shell, already one of Australia's biggest gas producers, wants to use its global scale in oil and gas to build a power business, as the world rapidly shifts towards cleaner energy.
+It plans to boost annual spending on the strategy to between $2 billion and $3 billion by 2025.

 "This acquisition aligns with Shell's global ambition to expand our integrated power business and builds on Shell Energy Australia's existing gas marketing and trading capability," Shell Australia's Country Chair Zoe Yujnovich said in a statement.